CongducPham/LowCostLoRaGw/README.md

 The full, latest version of the low-cost gateway is available in the gw_full_latest folder.
 It only contains the gateway control and post-processing software.
 You may need to install required Raspbian Jessie packages as explained in the README file of the various updates.

 To get directly to the full, latest gateway version, (i) simply download (git clone) the whole repository and copy the entire content of the gw_full_latest folder on your Raspberry, in a folder named lora_gateway or (ii) get only (svn checkout) the gw_full_latest folder in a folder named lora_gateway.
-See the installation procedure described [below](https://github.com/CongducPham/LowCostLoRaGw#install-the-low-level-lora-gateway) to adapt them to the the gw_full_latest folder.
+See the installation procedure described [below](https://github.com/CongducPham/LowCostLoRaGw#install-the-low-level-lora-gateway) to adapt them to the gw_full_latest folder.

 Then, in the script folder, run new_config_gw.sh to configure your gateway, as described [here](https://github.com/CongducPham/LowCostLoRaGw/tree/master/gw_advanced#configure-your-gateway-with-config_gwsh).

 By default both local_conf.json and global_conf.json configure the gateway with a simple behavior: LoRa mode 1 (BW125SF12), no DHT sensor in gateway (so no MongoDB for DHT sensor), no downlink, no AES, no raw mode. clouds.json enables only the ThingSpeak demo channel (even the local MongiDB storage is disabled).
 You can customize your gateway later when you have more cloud accounts and when you know better what features you want to enable.

+To launch manually the gateway in background, type:

+	> sudo python ./start_gw.py &
+	> disown %1

+Otherwise, use cmd.sh to execute the main operations on the gateway as described in the [here](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_advanced/README.md#use-cmdsh-to-interact-with-the-gateway).

 **NEW**
 =======